franciscop/server/documentation/README.md

 });
 ```

-For most purposes you can just ignore it and launch the server ignoring the return value:
+For most purposes you can just launch the server ignoring the return value:

 ```js
 server();
 ```

-This might be useful for error-handling, debugging and testing (see the tests in `__tests__`).
+This might be useful for error-handling, debugging and testing (see the tests in the folder `tests`).